 This usually happens when the relationship is not central to the plot.
 It is normally a sub-plot, but that doesn’t mean you have to do it poorly.

 The badly written breakup is often done in one scene with very little build-up in the plot.
 It makes me distrust the author and everything that’s happened in the book.

 So how can a writer end a relationship in a believable way?

-The best way to do this is to set up a relationship that could plausibly fail.
 It doesn’t have to be obvious, but it should be there – in the dialogue, the body language, the interior thoughts.
 It should be filtered in from the beginning of the book so that it does not come as a complete shock.
 It should not feel contrived.

 9 Ways To Set Up Believable Fictional Breakups

 People in healthy relationships can save each other from mistakes and provide comfort when things go wrong.
 The problem begins when one person is always the saviour and the other is being saved.
 The rescuer will see the other person as needy and helpless.
 The rescued person will either enjoy being ‘looked after’ or he or she may begin to feel inferior.

 To set it up: Use pressure to put this relationship to the test.
 When the saviour is needed somewhere else, the other character may feel abandoned.
 Or the ‘saved person’ could fight back against the over-protective behaviour.

 Most of us would prefer not to deal with difficult issues, and we can get away with it for a while.
 However, actively avoiding dealing with them will put a relationship under severe strain.